pytorch/nestedtensor/README.md

 ## Prerequisites

-You will need this packages to be installed:
+You will need these packages to be installed:
 - pytorch
-- torchvision
+- torchvision (needed for examples)
 - ipython (needed for examples)
 - notebook (needed for examples)